 Porreco College courses are available in priority order to students in Porreco College majors.
 If additional seats are available, they will be released to other students at a later time.

 Yes, all courses taken at Porreco College are Edinboro University courses and are part of your University transcript, so moving to a main campus program does not require a transfer evaluation of credits.

 Nearly all courses taken in an associate degree or certificate program at Porreco College may be used to meet program requirements for 4-year degrees offered on the main campus.
 Because 4-year programs have specific course requirements, you should meet with your academic advisor to discuss how your course credits will continue to work for you in the various majors offered on main campus.

 A high school degree or GED equivalent.

-You may apply with the Porreco College application, available at Porreco College or at the main campus Admissions Office.
-You may also apply online at Edinboro.edu through Edinboro’s standard application.
-Please be sure to indicate that you intend on taking classes at Porreco College by selecting Porreco College majors.
+You may apply at the main campus Admissions Office or online at Edinboro.edu through Edinboro University's standard application process.
+Please be sure to indicate that you intend to take classes at Porreco College by selecting Porreco College majors.

 Yes, a small bookstore located in the Spring House at Porreco College sells Porreco College logo merchandise.
 Textbooks required for classes being offered on the campus are available at the beginning of every semester, and a buy-back program for gently used books for which there is still a demand is operated at the end of each semester.